nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 When the `sort` command is entered, a `Comparator<Task>` is created which will be an instance of either `model.task.SortByDeadline` or `model.task.SortByPriority`.
 This `Comparator<Task>` will be reversed if the task list needs to be sorted in descending order.
 The `SortedList<Task>` in the `Model` will then be updated to use the new `Comparator<Task>`.

-### Email Address in task as reference (foreign key) to member in saved data
+### Email Address in task as reference (foreign key) to person in saved data

 #### Motivation

-To assign a task to a team member (represented by a `Person` object), we need to save an attribute of the `Person` object in the `JsonAdaptedTask` object that uniquely identifies the person.
+To assign a task to a team person (represented by a `Person` object), we need to save an attribute of the `Person` object in the `JsonAdaptedTask` object that uniquely identifies the person.

 #### Implementation